w3c/wcag2ict/success-criteria-problematic-for-closed-functionality.md

 <li><a href="#status-messages">4.1.3 Status Messages</a>—requires information in a programmatic determinable form.
 Additionally, software with closed functionality is not typically implemented using markup languages.</li>
 <div class="note">Non-web software with closed functionality would need equivalent facilitation to provide access to status messages.</div></li>
 </ul>

-<div class="note"><p>Some of the above success criteria would apply to systems with closed functionality if they are partially closed or if they allow for the connection of some types of devices.
-For instance, Success Criterion 2.1.1 Keyboard would apply to systems which have closed functionality to screen readers but which have a physical keyboard or a connector for standard keyboards.</p></div><div class="note">While these guidelines are not suitable for closed functionality as written, they will inform and aid development of built-in accessible alternatives needed with closed functionality.</div>